-Reflecting on the Leyte case you recently studied during Block II, which methods of obtaining sea control did either side attempt?
-To what extent did land or air forces contribute to either side's pursuit of sea control?
+Reflecting on the Leyte case recently studied during Block II, which methods of obtaining sea control were attempted by either side?
+To what extent did land or air forces contribute to sea control?

-- Vego, Milan.
-Maritime Strategy and Sea Control: Theory and Practice.
-London and New York: Routledge, 2016.
-Read: 55-68 from Chapter 3, "Obtaining and Maintaining Sea Control," beginning with 'Prerequisites'.
-(Issued).
-This item also available via Leganto. - Vego, Milan.
+Regarding the Russia Ukraine conflict, where does each side desire to obtain sea control?
+Which methods of obtaining sea control have been evident as the conflict has progressed?

+Vego, Milan.
 "Obtaining & Maintaining Sea Control."
 Newport, RI: Naval War College, Joint Military Operations Department, June 2015.
-Read 4-33, beginning with 'Main Methods'.
-(NWC 1108). - Till, Geoffrey.
+Read: 4-33, beginning with 'Main Methods.'
+(NWC 1108).

+Till, Geoffrey.
 Seapower: A Guide for the Twenty-First Century.
-3rd ed.
-London and New York: Routledge, 2013.
-Read: 157, 170-172 and 178-183 (sections 7.1, 7.5 and 7.8) of Chapter 7, "Securing Command of the Sea."
+4th ed.
+London and New York: Routledge, 2018.
+Read: 201, 207-211, and 224-229 (sections 7.1, 7.5, and 7.9) of Chapter 7, "Securing Command of the Sea."
 (Issued).